 Two millennia ago, the Jews were driven from Israel into exile.
 But a few remained, and steadily more returned.
 The idea that Jews might reclaim their homeland survived through religious belief and practice.
-In the 19th Century, this religious desire for return to Israel became a political goal; this movement is called Zionism.
+In the 19th Century, this religious desire for a return to Israel became a political goal; this movement is called Zionism.
 Many community programs have helped develop deep organizational and personal relationships to the people and the country.

 Contributions to Milwaukee and the World

-The responsibility of “repairing the world,” or tikkun olam, is a fundamental concept of Judaism.
+The responsibility of “repairing the world,” or Tikkun Olam, is a fundamental concept of Judaism.
 Over a century and a half, Milwaukee’s Jews have lent a hand in repairing the world, for their city, state, nation and people.